anthonyharrison/sbom-manager/README.md

   - SPDX (Tag/Value format compatible with version SPDX 2.2).
   - CycloneDX (XML format).
   - CSV where the file is a set of lines containing vendor, product, version entries.
-  - DIR which is a directory listing of filenames.
+  - DIR which is a file containing a directory listing of filenames.
+To create a directory file, the following command can be used `find . -type f > <filename>`

 The type of SBOM to be added is specified using the `--type` parameter.